Our Nature

 Legacy

-Snuggled into the side of the 'Puku', one of the famous Mamaku land formations, a little way out of the historic timber village of Mamaku sits the Mamaku Blue Blueberry Farm, Orchard & Cafe (It used to be the only winery in the Rotorua district).
+Snuggled into the side of the 'Puku', one of the famous Mamaku land formations, a little way out of the historic timber village of Mamaku, sits the Mamaku Blue Blueberry Orchard.

-Today it produces award-winning fruit wines for local and international markets; it’s a hobby that has grown into an amazingly successful business.
-As well as the blueberry farm, the complex is also home to the Blueberry café, where delicious food, desserts, and of course real fruit ice-creams are served daily.
+As well as the blueberry farm, the complex is also home to the Blueberry café, where delicious food, desserts, and of course, real fruit ice-creams are served daily.

-The farm is now also home to son Phillip, his wife, Michaela, and their three children.
-A black cat called Blackie, ensures the smooth running of day-to-day matters!
+The farm is now home to son Phillip, his wife, Michaela, and their three children.

 Blueberry farming has become a family enterprise, a great place to work and live.
 It is a passion that drives the family to continuously strive for more innovative ways to farm, keeping sustainability at the forefront of everything they do and produce.